Antiquities of Zhang Zhung

 General site characteristics

 Dzuntrül PukRdzu ’phrul phug is located on the east flanks of the sacred mountain Tago Ngömar LhatsenRta rgo ngo dmar lha btsan, some 500 m above the BönBon monastery of SezhikSe zhig.
 Dzuntrül PukRdzu ’phrul phug consists of a complex, Dzuntrül PukRdzu ’phrul phug proper, and 24 other residential units of the dokhangrdo khang type.
 The Dzuntrül PukRdzu ’phrul phug subterranean chamber is situated in a walled compound, planted on top of a ridgeline that bounds the right or south side of the NyilungNyi lung valley (5100 m).
 There are no permanent contemporary habitations in the proximity of Dzuntrül PukRdzu ’phrul phug, in part, because of its high elevation.
-All walls at the site have a random-rubble texture and are of the dry-mortar type or were minimally mud mortared.
+All walls at the site have a random-rubble texture and are of the dry-stone type or were minimally mud mortared.
 These walls are composed of uncut, variable-sized igneous rocks, which average 30 cm to 60 cm in length.
 Even the corbels and bridging stones were unhewn.
 The walls of the various dokhangrdo khang are 60 cm to 80 cm in thickness.